Hiroshi Nemoto: Secret transport

 After demobilization, he returned to his home in Tsurukawa, Tokyo.
-In view of the fact that Kuomintang would lose control over China, after Chiang Kai-shek resigned as president in January 1949, he pawned some goods and sold some of his belongings as a ferry fee for Chiang.
+As Kuomintang would lose control over China, after Chiang Kai-shek resigned as president in January 1949, he pawned some goods and sold some of his belongings as a ferry fee for Chiang.
 Under the support of others, he set sail for Taiwan.
 A shipwreck occurred on the way, but Nemoto was rescued by the US military.
 The US military provided some money and sent a Japanese-born American officer to accompany.

 On 26 June 1949 of the same year, they sailed to Taiwan from the coast of Nobeoka, Miyazaki Prefecture.
 Arriving in Keelung on July 10, the local gendarmerie and police officers were unaware of the situation, so the people who sailed on the ship were imprisoned.
 Later, after the report of Nemoto's imprisonment was transmitted to the upper ranks of the National Army (Lieutenant General Peng Mengqi and Lieutenant General Niu Xianming), their treatment was immediately changed.
 They were moved to Beitou Hot Springs in Taipei to rest on August 1.
 In mid-August, Tang Enbo coordinated and met with Chiang.
 On August 5 of the same year, the United States Government indicated to the Kuomintang that military assistance would be suspended, and Chiang Kai-shek accepted the assistance of Nemoto and others.